Federal appeals court says House committee can get Trump's tax returns

 The Ways and Means Committee celebrated the decision and said on Twitter that it expects to receive the requested returns and audit files "immediately."

+"With great patience, we followed the judicial process, and yet again, our position has been affirmed by the courts," Neal said in a statement.
+"I'm pleased that this long-anticipated opinion makes clear the law is on our side.
+When we receive the returns, we will begin our oversight of the IRS's mandatory presidential audit program."

-The ruling, however, will likely be appealed either to the full D.C.
+Trump's legal team, however, will likely appeal the ruling either to the full D.C.
 Circuit or the Supreme Court.

-The court fight stems from Neal's original request to the head of the Internal Revenue Service (IRS) in 2019 for Trump's tax records, as the committee was "considering legislative proposals and conducting oversight related to" federal tax laws.
+The court fight stems from Neal's original request to the head of the Internal Revenue Service (IRS) in 2019 for Trump's tax records, in which the chairman said the committee was "considering legislative proposals and conducting oversight related to" federal tax laws.
+Neal's request was made under a federal law that allows Congress to request the tax information of certain individuals from the IRS.

-The Treasury Department declined to comply with the request, arguing it was not supported by a legitimate legislative purpose.
-The committee sued the IRS and Treasury Department to force it to turn over the tax information.
+The Treasury Department declined to comply, arguing it was not supported by a legitimate legislative purpose.
+The committee sued the IRS and Treasury Department to force them to turn over the tax information.

 But President Biden assumed the presidency while the dispute was pending, and Neal renewed his request for five years of income tax returns from Trump and his businesses beginning in 2015.
-In July 2021, the Treasury Department said it intended to comply with the latest request and turn over the materials.
+In July 2021, the Justice Department's Office of Legal Counsel said the Treasury Department must hand over the tax information, a reversal from an analysis under the Trump administration.
+Treasury said it intended to comply with the latest request and turn over the materials.

-Again, the former president sought to block the release of his returns to House Democrats, arguing the requests violated the Constitution, in part because the Treasury Department was politically motivated, and they lacked a valid legislative purpose.
+Again, the former president sought to block the release of his returns, arguing the requests violated the Constitution, in part because the Treasury Department was politically motivated, and Democrats lacked a valid legislative purpose.

 But a federal district court in Washington granted requests from the Treasury Department and Ways and Means committee to toss out Trump's claims, finding lawmakers' 2021 request served a legislative purpose and did not violate the Constitution.
 The D.C.
 Circuit agreed.